 Mowing dense vegetation (ideally, three inches in height) is another way to prevent pasture weeds.
 Adhering to a regimented routine will spur grass growth, thus minimizing weed competition.
 Should weeds persist, Grae says mechanical/chemical control prior to seeding will help prevent their spread.

 Hand digging (also referred to as mechanical removal) is a safe and effective method for controlling sporadic weeds.
 But, if you’re dealing with substantial weed pressure, Grae says chemical removal (with herbicides) may be required.
-However, be sure to read herbicide labels carefully to ensure their safe for grazing animals prior to applying them.
-Spot spraying weeds is the least invasive method of chemical control.
+However, be sure to read herbicide labels carefully to ensure they’re safe for grazing animals prior to applying them.
+Spot-spraying weeds is the least invasive method of chemical control.

 If you find yourself with an overgrazed or exceedingly weedy pasture, Grae notes it may be worth considering pasture renovation.
 This involves killing the existing vegetation (either through tillage or herbicide) to prepare the seedbed before reseeding pastures.